Ipswich Town vs Fulham

 Ipswich Town

-Ipswich came close to picking up their first competitive win since the start of the season after taking the lead in the midweek EFL Cup clash, which ended in a 2-2 draw against Wimbledon.
-However, the Tractor Boys failed to reap a bountiful harvest, having crashed out of the competition following a 2-4 loss on penalties.
+Ipswich came close to securing their first competitive win of the season during the recent EFL Cup clash, which ended in a 2-2 draw against Wimbledon.
+Unfortunately, the Tractor Boys were eliminated after a 2-4 loss on penalties.

-In other related news, Ipswich Town completed the signing of Chiedozie Ogbene from Luton for an undisclosed fee.
-"I’m very excited and feel lucky to have this opportunity to play in the Premier League again," the player told TownTV following his arrival.
+In transfer news, Ipswich Town has completed the signing of Chiedozie Ogbene from Luton for an undisclosed fee.
+Ogbene expressed his excitement, stating, "I’m very excited and feel lucky to have this opportunity to play in the Premier League again," in an interview with TownTV following his arrival.

 Fulham

-Silva is expected to deploy a 4-2-3-1 formation with Rodrigo Muniz in attack for this weekend’s clash.
-The Cottagers have no injury worries ahead of Saturday’s trip to Ipswich.
+Fulham is expected to line up in a 4-2-3-1 formation, with Rodrigo Muniz leading the attack.
+The Cottagers have no injury concerns ahead of Saturday's trip to Ipswich.

 Team form